CMU-313/CMU-313.github.io/assignments/hw3.md

 deliverables are **complete requirements document** (one (1) per team;
 specific sections to be completed described below) and **one reflection document** (one (1) per student).
-A template for the requirements document can be found on the Canvas resource page; section references in this document refer to the sections in that template.
+A template for the requirements document can be found [here](https://cmu-313.github.io//assignments/Business Requirements Document.docs); section references in this document refer to the sections in that template.

 ### **Requirements document---Team (due Tuesday, October 26, 23:59) -- 120 points (75%)**